sajib925/fe-task/README.md

     - Name, Address, and Phone must not be empty.
     - Email should be a valid format.
     - Phone should be numeric.
+3. **Form Submission**:
+  before submitting the form:
+    - Displaying the submitted data in a popup.
-3. **Form Submission**: After submitting the form:
+  After submitting the form:
-    - Display the submitted data in a list or card view.
+    - Displaying the submitted data in a card view.
-    - Each submission should appear below the form.
 4. **Save Form Progress**:
     - If the user refreshes the page before submitting, the form retains the entered data.
     - Users can continue from where they left off by storing the data in `localStorage`.